wmcclinton/HopHacks2017-JohnCon/README.md

 # HopHacks2017-JohnCon

-Transforms PNGs onto John Conway Game of Life board.
+This code transforms PNGs onto John Conway Game of Life board.
 The board and other files were made with Turtle graphics for Tk in Python.

 ## Getting Started